DaiAlaa/LMS-front-end/README.md

 # learning manegment system-frontend 👨‍🏫
-It's a learNing website that helps students to enrol their courses, watch the lectures, ask any questions and get answers
+It's a learning website that helps students to enrol their courses, watch the lectures, ask any questions and get answers

 # link for deployed web
 http://lms-front-end.vercel.app/